 |Number of Homes Sales||Average Market Time|

 |Average Home Price (in thousands)||Median Home Price (in thousands)|

 |2018||2019||% Change||2018||2019||% Change|

 The above statistics are for detached single family homes and were compiled from data collected by the Multiple Listing Service (Midwest Real Estate Data LLC), and may not include all home sales.

-Inventory: In general inventory dropped in 2018 but this varied by suburb.
-Wilmette currently has 114 active, not under contract, homes which is 28% more than last year, but about the same as January 2017.
-Evanston currently has 109 active homes, which is up 22% from last year so its previously tight inventory has loosened some.
-Winnetka currently has 86 active homes, which is a drop of 10%.
-Glenview has 192 active homes, which is an 11% increase.
-The North Shore as a whole has 1724 active homes, which is a large decrease in inventory even though most the suburbs that I cover went in the other direction.
+Inventory: In general inventory dropped in 2019 but this varied by suburb.
+Wilmette currently has 80 active, not under contract, homes, which is 30% less than last year, but about the same as January 2017.
+Evanston currently has 144 active homes, which is up 32% from last year so its previously tight inventory has gone up.
+Winnetka currently has 71 active homes, which is a drop of 17%.
+Glenview has 186 active homes, which is a 3% decrease.
+The North Shore as a whole has 1664 active homes, which is a 3% decrease from last year.

 Prices: Prices in 2019 were down a little.
 As in past years, the spring market saw the majority of the sales activity, but prices were a little below 2018 numbers throughout the year and ended the year down 3%.
 Suburbs varied with Glenview holding basically even while Evanston saw a significant decline with a 7% drop in its median price.
 This could be a reaction to the fact that it has been the best performing suburb for several years prior to 2019.